Subscribe to the newsletter

 Published on August 24, 2023

-Research advisor in the laboratory of Sylvain Meloche, who heads the Signalling and Cell Growth Research Unit, Mathilde Soulez has agreed to assume for a second year the captain’s role for Team IRIC at the Marathon Beneva de Montréal.
+Research advisor in the laboratory of Sylvain Meloche, who heads the Signalling and Cell Growth Research Unit, Mathilde Soulez has agreed to assume for a third year the captain’s role for Team IRIC at the Marathon Beneva de Montréal.
 Scientist, runner, coach, mother; meet a woman of many talents and interests.

 How did your scientific background lead you to IRIC?